openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_WideAndDeep_Family_Models.md

 **Step 2**.
 Train the model

-As the OpenVINO&trade; toolkit does not support the categorical with hash and crossed features, such feature types must be switched off in the model by changing the ``build_model_columns()`` function in `census_dataset.py` as follows:
+As the OpenVINO™ toolkit does not support the categorical with hash and crossed features, such feature types must be switched off in the model by changing the ``build_model_columns()`` function in `census_dataset.py` as follows:

 .. code-block:: python